qiime/qiime-deploy/README.md

 Below is the summary of steps required for running _qiime-deploy_ on CentOS and RedHat (tested on CentOS 6.4):

-1. Add the following repositories to your yum configuration directory (required to intall ZeroMQ):
+1. Add the following repositories to your yum configuration directory (required to install ZeroMQ):

     For RHEL/CentOS 6: